 The shift in liability would create a long-term expense that would “create disincentives for the development of a technology that… [leads] to safer roads.”
 According to James Lynch, chief actuary for the Insurance Information Institute.

-On the opposite side of the discussion are those that believe the auto insurance industry will be “just fine” in the face of the self-driving cars.
-While the U.S. auto insurance industry generates $220 billion in annual revenue and supports nearly 600,000 jobs, some predict the self-driving vehicle will shrink the market 60% by the year 2040 and cripple the market.
+On the opposite side of the discussion are those that believe the auto insurance industry will be “just fine” in the face of self-driving cars.
+While the U.S. auto insurance industry generates $220 billion in annual revenue and supports nearly 600,000 jobs, some predict the self-driving vehicle will shrink the market by 60% by the year 2040 and cripple the market.

-Those opposing this view feel that the auto-insurance industry will adapt to the change by shifting models.
+Those opposing side this view feel that the auto-insurance industry will adapt to the change by shifting models.
 Some of the proposed insurance models include:

 - Self-Insured – Developers of self-driving vehicles, like Google, Mercedes, and Volvo, are insuring their own products.
 While a viable solution, it presents the risk of impeding innovation and the freedom to travel.

-- Micro-Risks & Micro-Premiums – by utilizing sensors and flood of real-time data that cars generate, “real-time insurance” becomes a possibility.
+- Micro-Risks & Micro-Premiums – by utilizing sensors and a flood of real-time data that cars generate, “real-time insurance” becomes a possibility.
 Vehicles that sense that you’re drowsy or have consumed alcohol could increase your insurance rate for a specified period of time.

-There are a multitude of ways in which the industry could adapt to the disruptive presence of self-driving cars.
+There is a multitude of ways in which the industry could adapt to the disruptive presence of self-driving cars.
 Ultimately, it will require multiple pieces to be moved between insurance providers and policymakers before a viable option is discovered.
 For a Risk Management Information System as advanced as Claims Manager®, the impact of self-driving cars on the industry becomes a waiting game.
 Much like a spider after it has crafted an intricate, yet functionally simple masterpiece with its web, Claims Manager® has been and continues to be meticulously pieced together.
-Claims Manager® easily captures First Notice of Loss information and makes designated parties aware via automated alerts, documents, and notifications.
+Claims Manager® easily captures First Notice of Loss Information and makes designated parties aware via automated alerts, documents, and notifications.
 Data within the system is also easily exported onto other platforms, like Windows Excel, granting distribution versatility to clients.
-When change to the insurance industry comes, our RMIS will be ready to catch it, package it, and make it easily consumable for our clientele.
+When a change to the insurance industry comes, our RMIS will be ready to catch it, package it, and make it easily consumable for our clientele.